Making plans: A guide to parenting arrangements after separation or divorce

-When her parents had told her they were getting divorced, Sandra's father had moved out the same week.
+When her parents told her they were getting divorced, Sandra's father had moved out the same week.
 The whole family had gone to court.
 There were lawyers and a judge.
 Sandra had even had the chance to tell the judge how much she wanted to keep seeing both her parents.
 She couldn't imagine living without them both.
-The judge had decided that Sandra would live with her mother, and that she would see her father one night a week and every Saturday.
+The judge had decided that Sandra would live with her mother and that she would see her father one night a week and every Saturday.

 But that was years ago, and every Saturday had turned into every second Saturday and then once a month, if she was lucky.
-When she did go to her Dad's house, he was focused on his new wife and baby.
+When she did go to her dad's house, he was focused on his new wife and baby.
 He would tell her, "We'll have some one-on-one time later."

 They didn't go to the market to buy ingredients for Saturday night dinner anymore.
-In fact, they didn't even eat dinner together because he was always out with her stepmom.
-When she complained to him about it, he called even less.
+In fact, they didn't even eat dinner together, because he was always out with her stepmom.
+After she complained to him about it, he called even less.

-She tried to convince herself that she didn't care.
-But she did.
+She tried to convince herself that she didn't care, but she did.
 She loved her dad and she missed him.

-Then one Saturday when her dad had cancelled their visit, her mom found her crying in her room and asked what was wrong.
+Then, one Saturday when her dad had cancelled their visit, her mom found her crying in her room and asked what was wrong.
 When Sandra told her how she felt, her mom was surprised that Sandra was so upset.
 She had assumed that since Sandra had never said anything to her, she didn't care.
 On Monday morning, her mom called a family counsellor and explained the situation.
 Sandra met with the counsellor and told him that she really loved her dad and missed him.
-Sandra asked her mom to call her dad and to tell him that Sandra wanted him to attend counseling with her.
+Sandra asked her mom to call her dad and to tell him that Sandra wanted him to attend counselling with her.
 This was a difficult call for both Sandra's mom and dad.
 Her dad felt bad that Sandra was upset, but he was happy that she still wanted to spend time with him.
 He agreed to meet with the counsellor to come up with a plan they could stick to.

 "He doesn't miss you like I do—he wouldn't have moved out if he did!" his mother said.
 "He barely even calls when you're here!"
 Hassan felt bad for leaving, like he was abandoning her.
 She would be all alone without him, and he knew she really missed him.
 And what if what she said was true?
 What if his dad really didn't want him there?
 Is that why he had moved out?
 How could it be true?
 He and his dad always had a great time together.

-But deep down he missed his dad, and it really seemed that his dad missed him too.
+But deep down he missed his dad, and it really seemed like his dad missed him too.
 His dad started talking about going back to court to make Hassan's mother follow the court order.
 That didn't seem like such a great idea to Hassan—how was a judge going to make this better?
 He felt stuck.